0xmozak/mozak-vm/mozak-runner/README.md

 ## Setup

 Copy `template.env` to `.env` and edit it.
-Make sure to provide your GitHub PAT token as outlined by [Enroll Sekf-Hosted CI Runner Notion Page](https://www.notion.so/0xmozak/Enroll-Self-Hosted-CI-Runner-af6ddd3897594970b6ec4106ebde228f?pvs=4).
+Make sure to provide your GitHub PAT token as outlined by [Enroll Self-Hosted CI Runner Notion Page](https://www.notion.so/0xmozak/Enroll-Self-Hosted-CI-Runner-af6ddd3897594970b6ec4106ebde228f?pvs=4).

 Since we will be putting our PAT into `.env`, we need to restrict its